yanxu2021/AnimalApp-boopd/README.md

 ### 1.1 Project Requirements
 - [x] React in Rails application
+    - [x] As a developer, I need to add react to the Rails application and add Webpacker to compile JavaScript.
+    - [x] As a developer, I need to create a full-stack application by adding a React component using a generate command.
 - [x] User authentication (register, login, logout)
+    - [x] As a developer, I can use devise to generate user model and controllers for my application.
+    - [x] As a developer, I need test the user sign-up, sign-in, and sign-out functions to make sure the user model works.
+    - [x] As a developer, I can add state, role, first name, last name, and description to my devise user model.
 - [x] Minimum of two database tables (one will be User)
 - [ ] Minimum of one external API
   - [ Spotify ](https://developer.spotify.com/documentation/web-api/)